jserrats/tfm/certificate_pinning/certificate_pinning.md

     1. Launch the emulator with the flag `-writable-system`
     2. Then obtain root on the system with `adb root`
     3. Then remount the `/system` partition as writeable with `adb remount`
-    4. Test that the partition was mounted succesfully with `touch /system/test.txt`
+    4. Test that the partition was mounted successfully with `touch /system/test.txt`

 2. Obtain the Root CA from burp
    1. Obtain the Burp Root certificate.
 Enter `http://burp` into a browser configured with burp and download the CA file.